8an3/bane-stack/README.md

 >You can either stand the project up on a personal deployment and visit whenever you like, adding your own code to build upon your resource ( or send it to me and I'll build a users folder within examples ), or if you have devStack, this will be on there as well since I treat that as a personal deployment.
 I should get back to one of my clients projects, but I'll probably just bang that out right now, as it should be pretty clear cut, with copy / paste

 ## Blocks Route

+>Note: I made a second version of the blocks home page, because the first didn't have that "look/feel" people have come to expect when coming to a page like this.
+I like the first one more personally due to how quickly you can go through the components, one by one.
+>The second version, Blocks/home is accessible via the heros block button on the landing page or go to '/blocks/examples/home', the second style is accessible via the sidebar.
+The second version also has its own way of displaying the function as it displays on a page and providing its corresponding code at 'blocks/examples/code/$name.tsx' providing a copy and export button instead of an editor
+>Didn't think there would be so much content to put up, lofi's got to the point where they now have their own page ( 118 of them lol ), and if im going to be using this as a components library now...
+I might as well add shadcn, which with my tools took less than an hour to finish which isn't bad because it will save more time ( in the long run ) since you will already be on the site

+- blocks/examples/home pages
+  - sections
+  - ecommerce
+  - exmaples/pages
+  - shadcn
+  - custom ui
+  - lofi

 >Examples and sidebar are there for you to view, along with their children examples.
 Each section will either have 1 or many code examples to view.
 The following items code is in components/blocks